kuzzleio/kuzzle/README.md

 For UI and linked objects developers, Kuzzle is an open-source solution that handles all the data management (CRUD, real-time storage, search, high-level features, etc;).

 Kuzzle features are accessible through a secured API.
-It can be used through a large choice of protocols such as REST, Websocket or Message Queuing protocols.
+It can be used through a large choice of protocols such as REST, Websocket or MQTT.

 Kuzzle uses [Elasticsearch filter DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-filters.html) (see [filters syntax](http://kuzzle.io/guide/#filtering-syntax) for more details) as filtering language, and [Redis](http://redis.io/) to manage filters cache.